ultimatile/Cytnx/docs/source/guide/basic_obj/Tensor_2_manip.rst

 ..
 Note::

-    In general, all the funcions in Cytnx that end with an underscore _ are either inplace functions that modify the instance that calls it, or return a reference of some class member.
+    In general, all the functions in Cytnx that end with an underscore _ are either inplace functions that modify the instance that calls it, or return a reference of some class member.

 ..
 Hint::